AdityaMayukhSom/MediaPlayer/README.md

 ### I am

 - A Student
-- A Sront End Web Developer
+- A Front End Web Developer

 ## VideoGenX